learnk8s/learnk8s.io/src/templating/content.md

 And you don't even need to start from scratch.

-Kubernetes has several official libraries where you can create objects such as Deployments and Pod with code.
+[Kubernetes has several official libraries](https://kubernetes.io/docs/reference/using-api/client-libraries/) where you can create objects such as Deployments and Pod with code.

-> Please note that since Kubernetes uses an OpenAPI, you can autogenerate a library for your favourite language — if there isn't one already.

 As an example, let's have a look at how you can use JavaScript to generate a Kubernetes Pod definition.

+> You will find more examples in Go, Java, Python and C# later on.

 ```js|title=pod.js
 const { Pod, Container } = require('kubernetes-models/v1')